-Answer From Yvonne Butler Tobah, M.D.
+Answer From Mary Marnach, M.D.

-Two vaccines are routinely recommended during pregnancy:
+Vaccines that are routinely recommended during pregnancy include:

 - Flu (influenza) shot.
-The flu shot is recommended for women who are pregnant during flu season.
+The flu shot is recommended for people who are pregnant during flu season.
 The flu shot is made from an inactivated virus, so it's safe for both you and your baby.
 Avoid the influenza nasal spray vaccine, which is made from a live virus.

-Your health care provider will recommend avoiding vaccines that contain live viruses during pregnancy because they pose a theoretical risk.
-Examples of vaccines to avoid during pregnancy include:
+Your health care provider will recommend avoiding vaccines that contain live viruses during pregnancy because they might pose a risk to a developing baby.
+Examples of vaccines that contain live viruses and aren't recommended during pregnancy include:

 - Chickenpox (varicella) vaccine